SchenbergZY/manual/book/features/jupyterlite/jupyterlite.md

 # JupyterLite-Sphinx

-By popular demand: how to include interactive pieces of code in your Jupyter Book.
+By popular demand: how to include interactive pieces of code in your TeachBook.
 We can do this by using the [JupyterLite](https://github.com/jupyterlite) app, which allows you to run a Jupyter Lab session and execute Python code entirely in-browser.
-Jupyterlite can be embedded in a Jupyter Book with the [`JupyterLite-Sphinx`](https://github.com/jupyterlite/jupyterlite-sphinx) extension.
+Jupyterlite can be embedded in a TeachBook with the [`JupyterLite-Sphinx`](https://github.com/jupyterlite/jupyterlite-sphinx) extension.

 ## An example